ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/tutorials/abr-cs.md

 > file in the same folder as the original VisDriver.cs file.

+> [!TIP]
+> You can use this script and example as a starting point anytime you make a C#
+> visualization in ABR!

 ## Next Steps

-Now that you're familiar with the basics of creating a C# Visualization with ABR, check out the following next steps:
+Now that you're familiar with the basics of creating a C# Visualization with ABR, check out the following resources for working with ABR in Unity:

+- ABR Configuration
 - Advanced Editor Usage
     - placing data impression groups in your scene (handling data and world space)
     - simultaneously using ABR COmpose and C# scripting